 As a result of decreased demand for air travel due to the COVID-19 pandemic, we have instituted a hiring freeze, reduced salaries by 50% and 25% for our officer and director level employees, respectively, and reduced work hours by 25% for all other management and most front-line employee work groups for the June 2020 quarter.
 In addition, approximately 35,000 of our employees will take a voluntary unpaid leave of absence for periods ranging from 30 days up to 12 months beginning in the June 2020 quarter.
 As a result, we expect salaries and related costs to decline in future periods versus the comparable prior year period.

 As the Covid-19 pandemic creates unprecedented impacts across the global economy and our business, we remain convinced that we have in place an executive team with the experience and resilience to navigate the challenges ahead.
 The voluntary compensation actions announced by our CEO to forego all of his salary and our head of Aviation to forego half of his salary for the remainder of 2020 are emblematic of their commitment to GE.

 Exact Sciences (8k – 4/21)

-The Company has initiated proactive measures to address the order weakness experienced thus far and anticipated the balance of 2020 due to the COVID-19 pandemic.
+The Company has initiated proactive measures to address the order weakness experienced thus far and anticipated for the balance of 2020, due to the COVID-19 pandemic.
 The Company expects to achieve cost savings through, among other things:

 i. reduction of the CEO’s base salary to effectively zero (excluding amounts to cover benefits and taxes)